issamelferkh/Roger_Skyline/README.md

 - [x]  Set a web server (Nginx or Apache) who should BE available on VM’s @IP or host (init.login.com for exemple).
 	|-> Install Apache ```apt-get install apache2```
 	|-> WWW Folder is in ```cd /var/www/html/```
-- [x]  You have to set a self-signed SSL on all of your services. look at -> OpenSSL
+- [x]  Set a self-signed SSL on all of your services: Look at -> OpenSSL
-- [x]  Set a webapp (with any language you wan) from those choices ->login page.
+- [x]  Set a webapp (with any language you wan) from those choices -> login page.

 ### VI.2 Partie Déploiement